neondatabase/website/content/docs/introduction/about-billing.md

 <DetailIconCards>

-<a href="/docs/introduction/extra usage" description="Learn about plan allowances and usage" icon="wallet">Extra usage</a>
+<a href="/docs/introduction/extra-usage" description="Learn about plan allowances and usage" icon="wallet">Extra usage</a>

 <a href="/docs/introduction/usage-metrics" description="Take a deep dive into the usage metrics behind plan allowances and extra usage" icon="metrics">Usage metrics</a>